Tarnue1989/cs210-airgead-banking/README.md

-# CS 210 Portfolio Project – Airgead Banking
+CS 210 Portfolio Project – Airgead Banking

-## Project Summary
+Project Summary
 This project is a C++ program that simulates an investment calculator for a banking scenario.
 The program helps users understand how investments grow over time with and without monthly deposits.

-The user enters an initial investment amount, monthly deposit, annual interest rate, and number of years.
-The program then calculates and displays yearly balances and interest earned.
+The user inputs an initial investment amount, monthly deposit, annual interest rate, and number of years.
+The program then calculates and displays yearly balances and interest earned, allowing users to clearly compare different investment strategies.

-## What I Did Well
+What I Did Well
-I organized my code clearly and used functions to separate logic.
-This made the program easier to read and maintain.
-I also formatted the output so it is easy for users to understand the results.
+I organized my code using a class-based structure and separated functionality into clear methods, which improved readability and maintainability.
+I also implemented strong input validation in the main function to ensure users provide valid numeric values.
+Additionally, I formatted the output using alignment and precision tools to make the results easy to read and professional.

-## Areas for Improvement
+Areas for Improvement
-I could improve input validation to handle incorrect user input.
-I could also optimize calculations and add more comments for better readability.
+I could further improve the program by adding more advanced input validation, such as handling edge cases and providing clearer user prompts.
+I could also enhance the program by adding features like saving results to a file or allowing different compounding frequencies.
+Adding more detailed comments throughout the code would also improve clarity for other developers.

-## Challenges and Solutions
+Challenges and Solutions
-The most challenging part was implementing the compound interest calculations correctly.
-I solved this by breaking the problem into smaller steps and testing each part of the logic.
+The most challenging part of this project was implementing compound interest calculations correctly, especially when including monthly deposits.
+I overcame this by breaking the calculations into smaller steps and testing each part of the logic separately.
+I also used course materials and examples to verify that my calculations were accurate.

-## Transferable Skills
+Transferable Skills
 This project strengthened my problem-solving, debugging, and programming skills.
-These skills will be useful in future courses and real-world development.
+I also improved my understanding of object-oriented programming concepts such as class design and method organization.
+These skills will be valuable in future coursework and real-world software development.

-## Maintainability and Readability
+Maintainability and Readability
-I used clear variable names, consistent formatting, and modular functions to make the program easy to understand and update.
+I used clear and descriptive variable names, consistent formatting, and modular functions to make the program easy to read and maintain.
+The use of a class structure allows the program to be easily extended or modified without affecting other parts of the code.
+This makes the program adaptable for future improvements.

-## AI Usage Acknowledgment
+AI Usage Acknowledgment
 I used ChatGPT to help guide my understanding and improve my written explanations.
+All content was reviewed and edited to ensure accuracy and originality.